 Where to Stay in Pittsburgh During the Holidays

 The oldest hotel in the city, Omni William Penn, is decorated to the hilt during the Christmas season.
 Omni William Penn is decorated in the classic style, so the holiday trim adds to the hotel’s general splendor and style.

 From a tree lighting ceremony in the lobby to the annual gingerbread replica of the building, the hotel offers plenty of holiday cheer, including a fun Holiday Tea in the Palm Court.
 Stunning views of the city lights make for a pretty night-time scene, so be sure to ask for a room on one of the upper floors.

 Looking for a spot right in the heart of all the hustle and bustle?
 Wyndham Grand Pittsburgh Downtown has a fabulous location at the top of Point State Park where you can literally walk across the street and see two Pittsburgh rivers converge to make the Ohio River, and gaze at all of the lights on Mount Washington.

 It’s only a few steps away from the “T”- Pittsburgh’s subway system as well- and as long as you stay within the rivers’ boundaries, it’s free!

 Pin this to bookmark all the holiday fun; we update it yearly:

-Disclosure: I was hosted by Visit Pittsburgh to bring fine folks the scoop on what makes Pittsburgh so great during the holidays.
-I was not asked to state a particular point of view and all opinions are my own!
+Visit Pittsburgh and Oglebay provided visits to the area to help Trekaroo to bring you the scoop on what makes Pittsburgh so great during the holidays.
+We were not asked to state a particular point of view and all opinions are our own.